 - Other entities of the Group for anti-money laundering purposes,

 - Cover Pool Monitors, e.g. external auditors, appointed by the Bank when issuing covered bonds, which perform ongoing monitoring of the cover pool with regards to the requirements set out in the Cyprus Covered Bond Law,

-- Relevant government authorities with respect to various government schemes such as the Estia scheme,
+- Relevant government authorities with respect to various government schemes,

 - Various government platforms such as “Ariadni" or other companies such as NETinfoPAY Ltd for the purposes of performing "Know Your Client" (KYC) verification checks provided that your prior consent has been obtained.